emaphp/backbone.prism/README.md

 ###Stores

 <br>
 >Notice that this documentation uses *ES6* syntax.
 You'll need something like [Babel](http://babeljs.io/ "") to run the examples.
+If you're unsure of how to write your components in ES6 make sure to read this [post](http://www.tamas.io/react-with-es6/ "") by Tamas Piros.

 <br>
-According to the designers of Flux, a store *"contains the application state and logic"*.
+According to the designers of *Flux*, a store *"contains the application state and logic"*.
 This same approach is implemented through the `Prism.Store` class, which extends `Backbone.Collection`.

 <br>
 ```javascript